Hugo-prod/GeneaFamily/README.md

 - C/R/U/D a member
 - C/R/U/D a event type (Not a event)
+- C/R/U/D a event

 #### Next feature:
-- Assign an event to a member (Birth, Death...)
+- Make a relationship between members

 #### How to install:
 Clone this repo: